VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 > the mapping in the infrastructure to avoid polluting the domain model
 > with legacy events.

-## Displaying remaining seats in the ui
+## Displaying remaining seats in the UI

 There were three specific goals in making this change, all of which are
 related: